hackclub/hackpad/hackpads/Spacepad/README.md

 Spacepad is a macropad consisting of 12 keybinds that can boost your productivity to the moon!
 With custom keybinds, you do not need to worry about complicated key shortcuts.

+**inspiration and Challenges**
+I was always interested in hardware but didn't really have a chance to dive in yet.
+And this was a great chance to start.
+In addition, some challenges I had were just changing pcb errors and trying to add Firmware.

 ---

 ## Table of Contents